Made in Lagos: Critical reception

-Pulse Nigeria wrote: "On Made in Lagos he promotes culture and globalisation, with the album also containing themes of love, focus, goodwill, gratitude and grace.
-He implements the use of live instrumentation on Made in Lagos and explores a range of genres.
+On Made in Lagos Wizkid fuses culture and globalisation, with the album containing themes of love, focus, goodwill, gratitude and grace.
+He implements the use of rich, local African percussions as the core of the production on Made in Lagos and explores a range of genres.
 Joey Akan of Pitchfork stated that "Wizkid balances the formula to unite home and abroad with big pop songs that can compete across cultures and an underlying theme that embraces his roots".
+Giving it a four star review, Kate Hutchinson of The Guardian found the album sounds slinkier and sexy, while naming it Wizkid's most sophisticated record yet.
+Made in Lagos often features in debates of the best African albums ever; the consensus being that it was at the forefront of a revolutionary charge in the globalization of African music.